BBSCoin Price Reaches $0.0000 (BBS)

-BBSCoin (CURRENCY:BBS) traded 34.4% higher against the US dollar during the 24 hour period ending at 23:00 PM E.T. on January 28th.
-In the last seven days, BBSCoin has traded up 70.8% against the US dollar.
-One BBSCoin coin can currently be bought for about $0.0000 or 0.00000000 BTC on exchanges including Crex24 and TradeOgre.
-BBSCoin has a total market cap of $115,747.00 and approximately $19.00 worth of BBSCoin was traded on exchanges in the last day.
+BBSCoin (CURRENCY:BBS) traded 2.2% higher against the dollar during the one day period ending at 13:00 PM E.T. on February 1st.
+Over the last week, BBSCoin has traded up 32.4% against the dollar.
+One BBSCoin coin can currently be purchased for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges including TradeOgre and Crex24.
+BBSCoin has a total market cap of $67,949.00 and $303.00 worth of BBSCoin was traded on exchanges in the last 24 hours.

 - bitcoin2network (B2N) traded flat against the dollar and now trades at $0.0001 or 0.00000001 BTC.